mqnr/ticman/README.md

 ## What does it do?

 As was said, it's a pretty standard CRUD app.
-You can create seat reservations for a flight, you can update them, delete them, see the seating map, and whatnot.
+You can create seat reservations for a flight, you can update them, delete them, view the seating map, and whatnot.
 However, no data is persisted.

 ## Self-imposed constraints